-My mum’s life was difficult.
-She was a wonderful person with a catastrophic addiction.
+My mum had a catastrophic addiction.
 She died in November 2011.

 The morning came cold and clear